skyscope-sentinel/Skyscope-macOS-Patcher/README.md

 3. Compile custom kexts.
 4. Install kexts, set boot-args, rebuild caches.
 5. Optionally create a bootable USB when `--usb /dev/diskX` is supplied.

+When privileged actions (copying kexts to /Library/Extensions, `nvram` writes, etc.) are reached, the script automatically prompts for your administrator password via `sudo`.
+Running the whole script with `sudo` up-front is **not supported**—Homebrew refuses to operate as root.

 Reboot after completion to enjoy accelerated graphics.